 I hope this helps!
 Happy traveling, stay healthy, and wash your hands!

-For easy and affordable vegan recipes, head over to The Honey Boost.
+For easy and affordable vegan recipes, head over to Every Healthy Bite.
 You’ll find plenty of delicious vegan recipes and evidence-based wellness and nutrition blogs!

-Carol Lopez is the creator behind The Honey Boost, a health and wellness website focused on nutrition, wellness, and plant-based recipes.
+Carol Lopez is the creator behind Every Healthy Bite a health and wellness website focused on nutrition, wellness, and plant-based recipes.
 Her vegan recipes are always healthy, quick, easy, and affordable.